benroberts999/ampsci/doc/01-hartreeFock_input.md

 * r0: grid starting point (in atomic units)
 * rmax: Final grid point (in atomic units)
 * num_points: number of points in the grid
-* type: What type of grid to use? options are: loglinear (default), logarithmic, linear
+* type: options are: loglinear (default), logarithmic, linear
   * Note: 'linear' grid requires a _very_ large number of points to work, and should essentially never be used.
 * b: only used for loglinear grid; the grid is roughly logarithmic below this value, and linear after it.
 Default is 4.0 (atomic units).
 If b<0 or b>rmax, will revert to using a logarithmic grid